-- 16. In implementing these revisions, we find modifications to the Commission's existing rules regarding the remittance of Telecommunications Relay Service surcharges are warranted in these temporary rules.
-The goal of these changes is to permit originating service providers to register with the Commission for the remittance of both state 9-1-1 surcharge funds and TRS surcharge funds using combined forms for both surcharges. - 17.
-By this Decision, we adopt temporary rules that accomplish the following: - a. set forth the processes and procedures by which service suppliers, also referred to in the rules as originating service providers, will remit state 9-1-1 surcharge funds to the 9-1-1 trust cash fund; - b. set forth processes and procedures by which the Commission will distribute funds remitted to the 9-1-1 trust cash fund, excepting funds retained for actual administrative costs up to four percent, to the 9-1-1 governing bodies of the State of Colorado; - c. set forth processes and procedures by which 9-1-1 governing bodies may apply to increase the number of concurrent sessions for which they are credited as part of the distribution schedule for funds from the 9-1-1 trust cash fund; and
+- 13. As we determined in Proceeding No. 20R-0480T, in implementing these provisions, we find modifications to the Commission's existing rules regarding the remittance of Telecommunications Relay Service surcharges are warranted in these temporary rules.
+The goal of these changes is to continue to permit originating service providers to register with the Commission for the remittance of both state 9-1-1 surcharge funds and TRS surcharge funds using combined forms for both surcharges. - 14.
+By this Decision, we adopt temporary rules that accomplish the following: - a. set forth the processes and procedures by which service suppliers, also referred to in the rules as originating service providers, will continue to remit state 9-1-1 surcharge funds to the 9-1-1 trust cash fund;4 - b. set forth processes and procedures by which the Commission will continue to distribute funds remitted to the 9-1-1 trust cash fund, excepting funds retained for actual administrative costs of up to 4 percent, to the 9-1-1 governing bodies of the State of Colorado;5 - c. set forth processes and procedures by which 9-1-1 governing bodies may continue to apply to increase the number of concurrent sessions for which they are credited as part of the distribution schedule for funds from the 9-1-1 trust cash fund;6 and - d. synchronizes and combines the processes for the remittance of state 9-1-1 surcharge funds and the telecommunications relay service surcharges.7

-&lt;sup>8 See § 29-11-102.3(3)(a), C.R.S.
+4 See § 29-11-102.3(3)(a), C.R.S.

-&lt;sup>9 See § 29-11-102.3(3)(c)(I), C.R.S.
+5 See § 29-11-102.3(3)(c)(I), C.R.S.

-&lt;sup>10 See § 29-11-102.3(3)(c)(III), C.R.S.
+6 See § 29-11-102.3(3)(c)(III), C.R.S.